James Wade (basketball)

-James Wade (born August 15, 1975), known as Coco, is an American-French basketball assistant coach for the Toronto Raptors of the National Basketball Association (NBA).
+James Earl Wade Jr. (born August 15, 1975), known as Coco, is an American-French basketball assistant coach for the Toronto Raptors of the National Basketball Association (NBA).

 With the Chicago Sky, Wade won the WNBA's Coach of the Year and Executive of the Year awards in 2019 and 2022 respectively, and led the Sky to their first WNBA Championship in 2021.

 Wade was previously an assistant basketball coach for the Minnesota Lynx of the WNBA and for UMMC Ekaterinburg of the Euroleague and Russian Premier Basketball League.
 He is a former professional basketball player, having played his entire professional career in Europe.

 Playing career

 From 2001 to 2004 Wade played in Cambrai, France.
 In 2004, he made a brief stop at CSK VVS Samara in the Russian Basketball Super League before taking his next contract at Rosalia Noyastar in Santiago de Compostela in the Spanish Adecco Oro.
 Directly after his contract in Spain, he revisited Russia.
 He would sign a contract with CSKA VVS Samara in Superleague B. In March 2006 Wade finished the season with Costa Urbana Playas in Spain.
 In the fall of 2007, Wade went on to play with Usti Nad Labem in the National Basketball League (Czech Republic).
 In the spring of 2008, he went on to play at Nivelles in the Pro B division of Belgium.
 For the 2008–2009 season, Wade took his game back to France and signed with Union Carquefou-Sainte Luce Basket.
 For the 2009–2010 season, he played for L'Aurore Vitre in France NM2.
 Wade played for GET Vosges in Epinal, France in France's NM1 division for the 2010–2011 season.
 He played the 2011–2013 for Castelnau Le Lez Basket in Montpellier, France.
 He concluded his basketball career playing against U.S. Colomiers in Toulouse, France in the French Cup scoring 33 points, 10 assists, and 6 rebounds in an 89–95 victory to conclude a 13-year career in Europe.